Bighorn Medicine Wheel at sunset

 What about the stars?

 The rising points of the stars don't change as much as the Sun's because they are so very far away.
 So the rising points of stars on the horizon were not as critical to ancient cultures.
-However, the rising times of stars change by 4 minutes each day, so any particular star would rise at different times during the year.
-For about half the time, the star would rise during the daytime and thus be blocked by the huge light of our Sun.
-There was something called the "heliacal" or dawn rise of a star -- and this happened on only one day of the year.
-Thus these dawn rising were extremely useful for keeping track of exact days.
-For an explanation and examples of heliacal or dawn risings of stars, see Show Me a Heliacal Rising.
+However, because the Earth is circling around the Sun, the rising times of stars change by 4 minutes each day. so any particular star would rise at different times during the year.
+Though for about half the time, the star would rise during the daytime and thus be unseeable due to the light of our Sun.

 Return to Ancient Observatories -- Timeless Knowledge